 Hiring a Roto-Rooter specialist typically costs between $160 to $450, with no additional fees

-Since 1935, Roto-Rooter has provided plumbing, drain cleaning, and water cleanup services to people all over the U.S. Today, the company boasts a long-standing reputation and transparent, flat-rate pricing, which helps explain why Roto-Rooter is the largest plumbing service provider in the country.
+Since 1935, Roto-Rooter has provided plumbing, drain cleaning, and water cleanup services to people all over the U.S. Today, the company is the largest plumbing service provider in the country, offering flat-rate pricing and plenty of name recognition.

-But if your drain is clogged or your sink is leaking, you’re probably still wondering how much Roto-Rooter is going to charge for your specific project.
-This cost guide breaks it all down for you.
+But if your drain is clogged or your sink is leaking, you may wonder how much Roto-Rooter will charge for your specific project.
+This cost guide helps you get a better idea.

 How Much Does Roto-Rooter Cost?